blayzestefaniak/ASLens/README.md

 - There used to be a greengrass hello world Lambda example which was removed.
 - You need to author a new lambda.
 - Copy all contents of the Lambda folder into files such as `greengrassHelloWorld.py`, and the various other folders and files.
+- Remove `lambda_function.py`.
+The handler needs to be `greengrassHelloWorld.function_handler`.
 - The lambda needs a service role.
-- The lambda needs to be published.
+- The lambda needs to be published as a version.
 - The lambda must start with `deeplens`.

 ## Upload DeepLens Model